kevandcal/social-network/README.md

 <img src="public/pictures/for-readme/social-network-3.png" width="80%" height="80%">

--   To add a profile picture, the user clicks either the small default profile pic in the upper right corner or the large one below to open a pop-up window (the same procedure can be used to update a existing profile pic):
+-   To add a profile picture, the user clicks either the small default profile pic in the upper right corner or the large one below to open a pop-up window (the same procedure can be used to update an existing profile pic):

 <img src="public/pictures/for-readme/social-network-4.png" width="80%" height="80%">